karljohns0n/nginx-more/README.md

 ## Built-in PHP-FPM configurations

-As said in synopsis, nginx-more package includes a lot of built-in PHP-FPM configurations for popular CMS / Frameworks / Webapps including WordPress and Laravel.
-These configurations get you started quickly with hosting your CMS and makes nginx vhosts look clean with short blocks.
+As said in synopsis, nginx-more includes a lot of built-in PHP-FPM configurations for popular CMS / Frameworks / Webapps including WordPress and Laravel.
+These configurations get you started quickly with hosting your CMS and makes nginx vhosts look cleaner with short blocks.
 Here's a few example.

-### WordPress multi-user environment (php-fpm socket per user)
+### WordPress multi-user (pools) environment

 Default configuration assume that PHP-FPM is configured as default, therefore listening on TCP port 9000.
-If you want to host multiple vhosts on a server with multiple users for enchanced security, you can setup php-fpm pool with socket (username.sock), add `-users` to the php-fpm include file and pass the username as $fpmuser variable.
+If you want to host multiple vhosts on a server with multiple users for enchanced security, you can setup php-fpm pools with socket (username.sock), add `-users` to the php-fpm include file and pass the username as $fpmuser variable.
 Here's an example of a WordPress running under user `myuser` (myuser.sock):

 ```text
 server {